MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 2. Scroll down the folder listings to **Groups**.
   a.
 If the available groups are not visible, to open the group directory, select the small arrow beside the **Groups** listing.
 3. Select the desired group.
-From here, the left-hand menu should change, enabling you to open and edit **Files/Notes** within the selected Office 365 Group.
+From here, the left-hand menu should change, enabling you to open and edit **Files/Notes** within the selected Microsoft 365 Group.

 ### What SharePoint site formats are supported?